Michael Hughes

 Appointments

 Face-to-face appointments are held on Mondays, Wednesdays and Thursdays, with appointments scheduled between 10:00 am and 4:00 pm, when the clinic closes.
-Online appointments via Zoom are available on Tuesdays and Fridays at designated times.
+Online appointments via Zoom are scheduled on Tuesdays and Fridays at designated times.
 Please refer to my website for current clinic days, appointment times and availability.

 ⸻